MFR6340/theenglishextension.org/young-world-3/unit-3: Help.md

 <img src="https://imgur.com/jVslJ4O.png" width="25%" />

-In one of the worst storms that ever hit the cThis biography of Florence Nightingale provides more extensive details than the one above about how she permanently changed the field of medicine by improving hospital conditions.
+In one of the worst storms that ever hit the coast of Massachusetts (USA), two oil tankers split in half.
+This book is the youngThis biography of Florence Nightingale provides more extensive details than the one above about how she permanently changed the field of medicine by improving hospital conditions.
 (Lexile 1140L)

 <a href="https://www.bookdepository.com/DK-Life-Stories-Florence-Nightingale-Kitson-Jazynka/9781465478436?ref=grid-view&qid=1674318648336&sr=1-2" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.bookdepository.com/DK-Life-Stories-Florence-Nightingale-Kitson-Jazynka/9781465478436?ref=grid-view&qid=1674318648336&sr=1-2" rel="nofollow">Buy on Orell Füssli</a>